Aniketbobade/Social-Media-Performance-Analysis/README.md

         - User input is passed to the vector search in Astra Vector DB.
         - The vector search retrieves similar data and provides context for analysis.
      2. **Prompt Creation**:
+        - For System define prompt we used as below
+        ```
+        System: You are a data analysis assistant.
+Your goal is to provide direct, concise answers to questions based on the dataset.
+Avoid including detailed calculations or unnecessary data in your response .provide only the result, no additional data.
+Focus on clarity and brevity.

+        ```
+        above propt will give direct answer intead of explaining step by step.
         - The retrieved context, user input, and a system-defined prompt are combined to create a structured query.
      3. **LLM Response Generation**:
         - The structured prompt is sent to the AI model.